AtzoriMarco/tutorialOF/README.md

 ## 3 Your second case (with post-processing)

-This tutorial is based on the tutorial [pitzDaily](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/tutorials/incompressible/simpleFoam/pitzDaily) [(Pitz and Daily, 1983)](https://doi.org/10.2514/3.8290) and the post-processing is based on that of the tutorial [T3A](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/tutorials/incompressible/simpleFoam/T3A).
+This case is based on the tutorial [pitzDaily](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/tutorials/incompressible/simpleFoam/pitzDaily) ([Pitz and Daily, 1983](https://doi.org/10.2514/3.8290)) and the post-processing is based on that of the tutorial [T3A](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/tutorials/incompressible/simpleFoam/T3A).

 ### 3.1 Structure of the case